taknalut/BusTrakr/README.md

 * See which buses are on the road with<img src="https://user-images.githubusercontent.com/24596592/39953416-85f339a8-5579-11e8-971d-367c0a59893c.png" align="top">
 * Use current location to center the map on where you are.
 * Click on a bus marker to see destination, direction, and deviation from its schedule.
+    - Negative Deviation indicates the bus is running ahead of schedule.
-    - Deviation: -1 means "one minute early"
+        - *-1 means one minute early*
+    - Positive Deviation indicates the bus is running late.
-    - Deviation: -3 means "three minutes late"
+        - *+3 means three minutes late*

 * Click on a stop marker to see which buses will visit that stop.
     - Here you can also see a prediction of when the bus might arrive.